-This half term our topic is ‘Animals’ below are some of the core books we will be focusing on during the next 5 weeks
+This half term our topic is ‘All about myself’ below are the core books we will be focusing in on during the next 6 weeks

-The Early Years Framework consists of 7 learning areas which are:
+The Early Years Framework consist of 7 learning areas which are:

 - Personal, Social and Emotional Development (PSED)